-This is easily the toughest question to answer, both because price has never been a part of what few foldable iPhone rumors there are — another sign that the iPhone Flip will be shipping later rather than sooner — and because the device's cost will largely depend on how Apple approaches the design.
+This is the toughest question to answer, both because price has never been a part of what few foldable iPhone rumors there are — another sign that the iPhone Flip will be shipping later rather than sooner — and because the device's cost will largely depend on how Apple approaches the design.

-If Apple opts for a smaller and cheaper foldable, the phone's price may not be a far cry from premium handsets like the $1,099 iPhone 12 Pro Max.
-However, if the foldable iPhone is intended as a phone that can become a tablet when needed, like the Galaxy Fold, it's certainly possible the price could well exceed those of Apple's more conventional smartphones, perhaps pushing, or exceeding, the dreaded $2,000 mark.
+If Apple opts for a smaller and cheaper foldable, the phone's price may not be a far cry from premium handsets like the $1,099 iPhone 13 Pro Max.
+However, if the foldable iPhone is intended as a phone that can become a tablet when needed, like the Galaxy Z Fold 3, it's certainly possible the price could well exceed those of Apple's more conventional smartphones, perhaps pushing, or exceeding, the dreaded $2,000 mark.

 iPhone Flip: The competition

 If the iPhone Flip doesn't arrive until 2023, Apple will certainly be giving its rivals a head start on the foldable phone front.
-Samsung has already released two versions of the Galaxy Z Fold and there's a new Galaxy Z Flip, too — those phones have reportedly sold very well, and price could be a big reason; the Galaxy Z Flip 3 should also debut.
-More significantly, Samsung is rumored to be looking at lower prices for its foldable phones, which would potentially open the foldable phones to a wider audience.
+Samsung is now up to its third version of the Galaxy Z Fold and there's a new Galaxy Z Flip, too — those phones have reportedly sold very well, and price could be a big reason; the Galaxy Z Flip 3 is the first foldable phone to be available for less than $1,000.

 As should be clear by now, we still have to see whether anyone outside of Samsung can succeed with foldable phones.
 But that shouldn't dissuade Apple, which has rarely been first-to-market with its landmark products, only launching devices like the iPod, iPhone and iPad when it feels that its addressed the shortcomings of similar devices.
 You could see the company take a similar tack with the iPhone Flip.

 iPhone Flip outlook